 One of the most beautiful experiences not to be missed in Yangon is to visit the Railway station – a structure built in traditional Burmese architectural style, landmark building since 1996 – and have a ride on the old train.
-There is an urban railroad line, better known as ”Circle Line”, which begins and ends at Yangon Central Railway Station.
-It has several departures a day going clockwise and anti-clockwise, passing through the city, its suburban areas and satellites towns.
+An urban railroad line, better known as the ”Circle Line”, begins and ends at Yangon Central Railway Station.
+It has several departures a day going clockwise and anti-clockwise, passing through the city, suburban areas, and satellite towns.

 Travelling in the old carriages, without doors and glass at windows, you will find all types of commuters, students, workers, traders, monks and families with children.
 The old diesel train snorts and travels very slowly while his carriages swing to the right and the left.
 Along the railway, you can see the old rundown houses of the city, children playing, workers, food vendors and any local life slice.

-Completing the circle line takes about three hours, it runs between 6.10 and 17.10 and not all the trains complete the whole ride.
-With no doubt, the best time to have a trip is as early as you can, since Yangon life is most active just after dawn.
-When you are ready to go to the next spot that Yangon has to offer, you can always get off at any stops and take a taxi heading to your next visit.
+Completing the circle line takes about three hours.
+It runs between 6.10 and 17.10, and not all the trains complete the whole ride.
+Without a doubt, the best time to have a trip is as early as you can, since Yangon life is most active just after dawn.
+When you are ready to go to the next spot that Yangon offers, you can always get off at any stop and take a taxi heading to your next visit.

 The train approaches very slowly while a black smoke column comes out from the diesel locomotive.
-We jump quickly on the carriage with many Burmese people getting a seat on the ‘’uncomfortable‘’ tough wood benches near the window.
-Along with the platforms some women sell food and drinks for travellers, railroad workers who patch up the line here and there, students holding books and families with children.
+We jump quickly on the carriage with many Burmese people sitting on the ‘’uncomfortable‘’ tough wood benches near the window.
+Along with the platforms, some women sell food and drinks for travellers, railroad workers who patch up the line here and there, students holding books and families with children.
 There are no tourists on the train, just youth chatting, older adults resting and mums holding babies.
-Sometimes our sights cross each others receiving back a big smile.
+Sometimes our sights cross each other, receiving back a big smile.
 At each station is a “race”.
-After approaching, the train stops just for few seconds and the vendors are ready to hop on and off very quickly trying to sell boiled peanuts, eggs, fruit and traditional food.
+After approaching, the train stops just for few seconds and the vendors are ready to hop on and off very quickly, trying to sell boiled peanuts, eggs, fruit and traditional food.